App version: 0.1.0

 What Is an Outstanding Loan?

-The formal definition of an outstanding loan is debt a borrower currently owes to a lender or creditor.
+An outstanding loan is debt a borrower currently owes to a lender or creditor.
 The borrower has not defaulted on payments, nor has the account been sent to collections.
 However, the loan itself still requires payments before the account will be closed.
 Because of this, the borrower is continuing to pay interest on the balance and the loan continues to influence their credit scores and DTI (debt-to-income) ratio.DTI is calculated by dividing a borrower’s total monthly debts by their gross (before tax) monthly income.
 Your total monthly debts include:

 • Monthly mortgage or rent payment